WordPress is an open source content management system (CMS) that has been available since 2003.

 The customisation options definitely aren’t on the same level as WordPress, but there’s still plenty to play around with.

 Ghost is free to download and use, but you’ll have to upgrade to a paid plan after 14 days.
-There are 4 plans available, ranging from around $20 to $200 USD per month.
+There are 4 plans available, ranging from around $9 to $199 USD per month.
+You’ll also have to cover web hosting, but this is typically a relatively small expense.

 Pros: